On the complexity of $\mathbb H$-coloring for special oriented trees: Preliminaries

 We write $C\leq B\leq\mathbf A$ to mean that both $B$ and $C$ are subuniverses of $\mathbf A$ and $C\subseteq B$.
 In particular, if $B$ and $C$ are subuniverses of $\mathbf A$, then $E\leq B\times C$ means that $E$ is a subuniverse of $\mathbf A^2$ contained in $B\times C$ (which is a subuniverse of $\mathbf A^2$ as well).

-All algebras we will work with will be subuniverses of a certain finite idempotent algebra (or rarely of its 2nd power): the \emph{algebra of idempotent polymorphisms} of some fixed relational structure.
+All algebras we will work with are subuniverses of a certain finite idempotent algebra (or rarely of its 2nd power): the \emph{algebra of idempotent polymorphisms} of some fixed relational structure.